Types of Conjunctions

 1. Coordinating Conjunctions

 Coordinating Conjunctions are used to join words, phrases, or independent clauses in a sentence of similar grammar structure.
-Now you may have a question on “what are the coordinating conjunctions,” right?
+Now you may have a question on “What are the coordinating conjunctions,” right?

 Well, in English grammar, there are seven most common Coordinating Conjunctions.
 They are; and, but, or, for, yet, nor, and so.
 Let us see some examples of coordinating conjunctions: